Azure/modern-web-app-pattern-dotnet/guide/apply-the-pattern.md

 ## Architecture and code

-> ⚠️ The entire architecture and code section is pending review - (Multichannel API Capability experience) coverd by #1865953
+> ⚠️ The entire architecture and code section is pending review - (Multichannel API Capability experience) covered by #1865953

 The modern web app pattern situates code changes within the pillars of the Azure Well-Architected Framework to reinforce the close relationship between code and architecture.
 This guidance uses the reference implementation architecture to illustrate the principles of the modern web app pattern (*see figure 1*).
 The modern web app pattern is a set of principles with implementation guidance.
 It's not a specific architecture.
 It's important that your web app adheres to the principles of the pattern, not this specific architecture.